Volunteering is a great way to gain work experience, meet new people, and boost the skills on your CV while studying.

 There is a £250 annual budget to support a SAN at each campus, which can be used to develop the group’s idea and make a positive difference on your campus.
-Any idea is welcome and the Environment Team will work with you to provide help and guidance with any suggested projects if needed.
+Any idea is welcome and the Sustainability Team will work with you to provide help and guidance with any suggested projects if needed.

 Currently there is a SAN at the Moulsecoomb campus, called Green Moulsecoomb, who meet every other month in Mithras House.
 Green Moulsecoomb launched a tea- towel scheme in September 2018 using their annual budget, to reduce paper towel use across the Moulsecoomb campus.

-If you would like to set up a network on your campus please contact the Environment Team via the c-change email address: email@example.com, who will support you in developing a network at your campus.
+If you would like to set up a network on your campus please contact the Sustainability Team via the c-change email address: email@example.com, who will support you in developing a network at your campus.

 Other environmental volunteering opportunities